 Partner with RP Tech Services to upgrade your wireless network.

-A modern alternative to traditional wired networking, wireless communication technology has become a widely used model for deploying internet connectivity in homes, offices, and enterprises.
+A modern alternative to traditional wired networking, wireless communication technology has become a widely used model for deploying internet connectivity in homes, offices, and enterprise businesses.
 Wireless technology offers huge benefits in terms of mobility and a large number of innovative technologies.

 However, businesses may find it difficult trying to decide which type of wireless connection is ideal for their needs.
 Here is a look at the common types of wireless networks in use today.

 Types of wireless networks

 Point to Point wireless network

-Home and small office networks may require only a single wireless router, which is a combination of an AP and router into a single device.
-This device may also come with a 3G/4G, Cable or DSL port for internet connectivity.
+Home and small office networks may require only a single wireless router, which is a single device that acts as a combination of an access point, or AP, and a router.
+This device may also come with a 3G, 4G, Cable, or DSL port for internet connectivity.

-Larger offices will require several AP devices installed throughout the building (which connect to the router through Ethernet cables) to ensure robust wireless coverage.
-However, organizations that require wireless connectivity between distant areas or buildings will need to use powerful dish antennas to create long-distance, point-to-point connections.
+Larger offices will require several AP devices installed throughout their building to ensure robust wireless coverage.
+The access points will connect to the router through ethernet cables.
+Alternatively, organizations that require wireless connectivity between distant areas or buildings will need to use more than one powerful dish antenna to create long-distance, point-to-point connections.

 The dishes send narrow, powerful beams in a specific direction and determine the range at which the devices are able to connect.
 Point-to-point connections require two wireless devices: one configured as a client while the other is configured as an access point.